Minnesota - List View

 Travel into the past to discover the present.
-Explore the history of Ojibwe people and the North West Company of the North American fur trade.
+Explore the partnership of the Grand Portage Ojibwe and the North West Company during the North American fur trade and the NPS today.
 Follow pathways into a distant time.
-Take in the sights and smells of a bustling depot reconstructed over its original footprint.
-Listen for the echo of the drum over Grand Portage Bay.
+Experience the sights and smells of a bustling depot reconstructed in its exact location.
+Hear the beat of the drum echo over Gichigami - Lake Superior.

-In the middle of a bustling urban setting, this 72 mile river park offers quiet stretches for fishing, boating and canoeing.
-Other spots are excellent for birdwatching, bicycling and hiking.
-And there are plenty of visitor centers that highlight the history and science of the Mississippi River.
-If you are interested in the Mississippi, this is a great place to start your exploration of this important river.
+In the middle of a bustling urban setting, this 72 mile river park offers quiet stretches for fishing, boating and canoeing, birdwatching, bicycling, and hiking.
+And there are plenty of visitor centers and trails that highlight the fascinating human history of the Mississippi River.
+This a great place to start your exploration of this important river.

 For countless generations, American Indians have quarried the red pipestone found at this site.
 These grounds are sacred to many people because the pipestone quarried here is carved into pipes used for prayer.
 Many believe that the pipe's smoke carries one's prayer to the Great Spirit.
 The traditions of quarrying and pipemaking continue here today.

 Grab your paddle and your longing for adventure and head to the St. Croix and Namekagon rivers!
 Together they form the St. Croix National Scenic Riverway, offering over 200 miles of clean water that glides and rushes through a forested landscape.
 Paddle, boat, fish, and camp among this wild and scenic beauty.
 Hiking and historic towns also beckon, if you can bear to leave the cool water.

 International Falls, Kabetogama, Ash River, and Crane Lake, MN

 With over 40% of the park water, Voyageurs is a maze of interconnected water highways.
 Plan ahead before coming to this water park by bringing your own watercraft, reserving a watercraft, or taking a park ranger boat tour.